Paediatric Radiology for the General Radiologist 2026

 Course fees

-- Fee includes 60 days of access with unlimited playback during this time.
+- 90 days of access to the on-demand version of the course with unlimited playback

 - Full access and control to the DICOM cases

-- CPD Certificate of attendance upon completion with 18 CPD points
+- CPD Certificate of attendance with 18 CPD points

 - Opportunity to interact, ask questions directly to the faculty.